This image shows Peter P. Pott

 4. J. Liu, C. Goehring, and P. P. Pott, “Integration of a Hollow, Bipolar Needle Electrode into a Handheld Impedance Measurement Device for Tissue Identification,” 13th Biomedical Engineering International Conference (BMEiCON2021), Nov.
 2021.

-10. A. Battistel, P. P. Pott, E. D. Rößner, and K. Möller, “Design of ultra-wideband antenna for the localization of pulmonary lesions during thoracoscopic surgery,” presented at the 55.
-DGBMT Jahrestagung, Hannover, Germany, 2021.
+10. A. Battistel, P. P. Pott, E. D. Rößner, and K. Möller, “Design of ultra-wideband antenna for the localization of pulmonary lesions during thoracoscopic surgery,” Hannover, Germany, 2021.

 3. C. Goehring, J. Liu, F. Schiele, K. Moeller, and P. P. Pott, “Fabrication and evaluation of simple tissue-mimicking phantoms for electrical impedance sensing,” in press, 2020.